We Now Deliver $50 Minimum All product prices include tax—what you see is what you pay

 The Importance of Terpenes

-Terpenes are the unsung heroes of cannabis.
-These organic compounds give each cannabis flower strain its unique aroma and flavor.
+Terpenes are organic compounds that give each cannabis flower strain its unique aroma and flavor.

 Here are some common terpenes and their potential effects: